 The Affordable Care Act expanded coverage for conditions, such as depression, and most insurance providers cover preventive services, such as depression screening.
 Most large insurance plans cover depression screenings for adults and children older than 12 years.

 Insurance providers often have different policies regarding coverage for treatment of emotional issues.
 Some cover a limited number of talk therapy visits.
 Some cover only medication.
 Call your insurance provider for information about treatment for your or your child's depression.
+Questions you can ask your health insurance provider include:

 You also can contact Cystic Fibrosis Foundation Compass at: